Siddhant2021/Modern_Cryptology/ReadME.md

 # CS641A-Modern-Cryptology-Assignments @ IITK
 This assignment contains a series of puzzles in a remote server.
 We have to solve the maze at each level to find out the password to proceed to next level.
-Our group comprised of three persons, Pranshu Gaur(Me), Maulik Singhal and Maryam Raza Khan.

 1. Assignment 1 : Substitution Cipher
 2. Assignment 2 : Play Fair Cipher